In my work writing about women, money and family in the United States, there are two prevailing issues:

 I am the better parent.
 I am the mother!
 I don’t want him to have more than 30% vistitation.
 It’s not good for the kids.

 If he is safe to be with the kids 30% — or 10%, or 20% — he is safe to be with them 50%.
+There are 54 peer-reviewed studies that find that shared parenting is best for children in separated and divorced families.
 Just because the child lived in your uterus does not mean you get more say in how they are raised.
 Men will never step into their full father potential if we keep assuming they are the inferior parent.

 We agreed I would give up my career to stay with the kids, and it is not fair that my standard of living is compromise because he wants to divorce!